 10.1 RFA may without liability terminate this Agreement immediately by written notice to the Client if:

 10.1.1 RFA determines, in its own absolute discretion, that the Client is in material breach of any of its obligations under this Agreement.
-For the avoidance of doubt, any breach of clauses 3, 6.2 to 6.4, 7.2 to 7.4 or 8.2 or conditions 13 and 14 of these Terms and Conditions will always be a material breach; or
+For the avoidance of doubt, any breach of clauses 3, 6.2 to 6.4, 7.2 to 7.4 or 8.2 or clauses 13 and 14 of these Terms and Clauses will always be a material breach; or

 10.1.2 RFA finds, in its sole discretion, that the Client is or has acted in a manner that is or has been seriously averse to RFA’s goodwill and reputation, or to the harm of RFA’s relationship with external institutions, regulators, or representative organisations.; or